meteosR/GLYCO-2/README.md

 ### How to analyze output
 GLYCO-2 outputs two main output files and six accessory files:
-  1) X_bfactor.pdb: input PDB with the glycan coverage for each atom in the b-factor column.
+  1) X_bfactor.pdb: input PDB with the glycan coverage for each atom in the b-factor column.<br />
   2) X.csv: Ths file contains the quantified glycan coverage for each protein residue.
-The file contains the following columns:
+The file contains the following columns:<br />

-    - Protein_ID: The unique protein residue identifier used during the computation of glycan coverage.
+    - Protein_ID: The unique protein residue identifier used during the computation of glycan coverage.<br />
     - Glycans_atoms: The list of all the glycan atoms covering the given protein residue.
-The length of this list corresponds to the coverage
+The length of this list corresponds to the coverage<br />
-    - Glycan_density: The glycan coverage of this protein residue
+    - Glycan_density: The glycan coverage of this protein residue<br />
-    - Protein Chain: The chain of the residue (Example: A)
+    - Protein Chain: The chain of the residue (Example: A)<br />
-    - Protein residue: The residue name (Example: ALA)
+    - Protein residue: The residue name (Example: ALA)<br />
-    - Protein residue position: The position of the residue (Example: 123B)
+    - Protein residue position: The position of the residue (Example: 123B)<br />

 Download X_bfactor.pdb and open it through PyMOL (6).
 You can visualize glycan coverage on the protein surface with the command "spectrum b, white_black".
 Of course you can change the color as you wish.
   3) X.rsa: output file after running FreeSASA.
 This file contains information about which residues were determined to be in the surface.